sciZer0/7/v/README.md

 The realization of the ideal will lead to that each new global project on Earth (incl. each new crypto project) will have a tool to start up right away with a user base of billions of people, airdropping its tokens (insensitive points) to people of the base.

-As mentioned above, the Worldcoin project has the potential to change both the marketing of global projects and the lives of people more than completely.

-According to this new paradigm, there might be a rethink of what is the moat for a project — since each new project can start very powerfully, regardless of the project's marketing budget.
+According to this new paradigm, there might be a rethink of what is the moat for a project — since each new project can start very powerfully, regardless of the project's marketing budget and "useful" connections.

 The moat of a project might only be that it should be extremely-hard for competitors to **improve** the conditions the project provides to customers/users.